search 1,804 topics

 What is a Limited Warranty Deed when buying property?

-Limited Warranty Deed: A Limited Warranty Deed is a legal document that transfers property ownership while only guaranteeing against title defects that occurred during the grantor's period of ownership.
+Limited Warranty Deed: A legal document that transfers property ownership while only guaranteeing against title defects that occurred during the grantor's period of ownership.
 The grantor does not provide any assurances about title issues that may have existed before they owned the property.

 Understanding Limited Warranty Deeds